Patent

 Would my idea qualify for a patent?

-To be granted a patent, the invention must satisfy the following:
+To be granted one, the invention must satisfy the following:

 - Be new.